Uganda’s Jurassic Park-The Cycad Trail in the Mpanga River Gorge

 The Cycad Trail in the Mpanga River Gorge near Queen Elizabeth Park is nothing new.
 They have been here for millions of years and date back before the “Age of Cycads and Dinosaurs.
 In the Mpanga River Gorge, locals have chopped them down to make room for animals’ farming and grazing.
 A few Tourists ventured to see the ancient Cycad Plants after reading about them in the “Uganda Bradt Guide-Book.”

 Some Ugandan Ecologists began to Ring the Alarm that the endangered Cycads of the Mpagango were facing eradication by locals.
 Many responded, including the Toro Kingdom.
-Today, the tide has turned with sense and sensibility, having prevailed.
+Today, the tide has turned with sense and sensibility having prevailed.

-According to the Uganda Tourist Board’s Chief Executive Officer Lilly Ajarova, who reconnoitered the Mpanga River Gorge and Team Members and the local media, announced that plans were being made to make the area accessible for Tourists.
+The Uganda Tourist Board’s Chief Executive Officer Lilly Ajarova, who reconnoitered the Mpanga River Gorge and Team Members and the local media, announced that plans were being made to make the area accessible for Tourists.

 At present, the often muddy and challenging Cycad Trail in the Mpanga River Gorge is not for the faint of heart and takes a moderate level of fitness for those who wish to take it.